|

 Climate

-change in the upper Indus Basin is going to be a threat for food security in Pakistan if not
+change in the upper Indus Basin is going to be a threat for food security in Pakistan

 Challenges